 My Private Site is one of the most popular plugins to privatize your website.
 Only registered users are allowed to access your WordPress content.
-In other words, when visitors access any pages on your site, they will see the login page with a form to fill in a valid username and a proper password.
+In other words, when visitors open any pages on your site, they will see the login page with a form forcing them to fill in a valid username and a proper password.

 The plugin proves particularly effective in excluding some parts of your website from being private.
-Visitors can access some posts while the rest of the website is hidden.
+Visitors will have access to some posts while the rest of the website is hidden.

-You can also preview what people will see after logging into the site successfully by enabling the Landing Location.
+You can also preview what people will see after successfully logging into your site by enabling the Landing Location option.

 All features will be disabled as soon as you install the plugin so that you have a chance to get familiar with them before setting the site to private.
-You will see a warning sign showing that the website is not private yet.
+You will see a warning message that your website is not private yet.
 It’s displayed after the first activation of the plugin until you go to the plugin’s Settings page.